RichardBenear/DDScopeX-Plugin-for-OnStepX/README.md

     PROJECT Website: (http://rduinoscope.byethost24.com)
     Original file has been formatted differently for DDScopeX
 * _Adafruit_ILI9486_Teensy_ by Steve Strong & Richard Palmer
+* FlexCAN_T4 library by Antonio Alexander Brewer (https://github.com/tonton81/FlexCAN_T4)
+* ODriveTeensyCAN library by Diablo Malaphor (/https://github.com/Malaphor/ODriveTeensyCAN.git).
+This library was forked from G-Levine.
+There is a local copy included in the DDScope fileset since it has been modified.

 ### ``.pio\libdeps\teensy41`` (imported libraries)